Hello there internet user! Welcome to my fundraising page :)

 A little information as to why this charity is important to me...

 I was diagnosed with an aggressive form of breast cancer in December 2018, aged 29.
-I received my diagnosis less than a year after one of my oldest friends Emily had also been diagnosed with breast cancer.
+I received my diagnosis less than a year after one of my oldest and dearest friends Emily had also been diagnosed with breast cancer.
 We both embarked on long and arduous treatment plans, with Emily undergoing surgery and chemotherapy whilst pregnant with her second child.
-She really was a huge inspiration to me, and she found the strength to support me through my diagnosis whilst still coping with her own treatments and being an incredible wife and loving Mum.
+Her strength was a huge inspiration to me, and she found the time to support me through my diagnosis whilst still coping with her own treatments and being an incredible wife and loving Mum.

 Last Summer, Emily passed away after her cancer metastasized.
 Now her beautiful children, devoted husband, loving family and her many friends are left without her.
 There are no words that can do justice to the pain of this loss.
-I am angry, I miss my friend, and I am really struggling with the fact that I'm finally finishing my treatment without her by my side.
+Emily left holes in the hearts of so many, and it feels so unfair that I'm finally finishing my treatment without her by my side.